-UK Data protection regulation requires that we state the legal basis for processing information about you.
+Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
-The University of

-Oxford, based in the United Kingdom is the sponsor for this study, and the data controller and is responsible for looking after your information and using it properly.
+The University of Oxford is the sponsor for this study, is the data controller and is responsible for looking after your information and using it properly.